Shizuoka Prefecture: Industry

+Home to a shogun, cherry shrimp, and Japan's green tea heartland.
+Situated along Suruga Bay between Tokyo and Nagoya on the historic Tokaido route, the Pacific coast city of Shizuoka is famed for supplying most of Japan's tea and maguro tuna.

 Motorcycles

 Shizuoka-based companies are world leaders in several major industrial sectors.
 Honda, Yamaha, and Suzuki all have their roots in Shizuoka prefecture and are still manufacturing here.
-Thanks to this, Shizuoka pref. accounts for 28 % of Japanese motorcycle exports.
+Thanks to this, Shizuoka prefecture accounts for 28% of Japanese motorcycle exports.

 Musical instruments

 Yamaha and Kawai are both global piano brands.
 Yamaha has the largest share in the global piano market.
 Kawai has the second largest share.
-They both got their start in Shizuoka pref. in the early twentieth century.
+They both got their start in Shizuoka prefecture in the early twentieth century.

 Yamaha and Roland are major brand for electronic musical instruments.
 In the electronic piano world market, Yamaha has the world's largest share.
 Roland and Kawai have the second and third place share.
 Roland and Yamaha also manufacture high-quality synthesizers and drum machines for professional musicians.

 In addition, various instruments such as wind instruments and guitars are manufactured in this prefecture.
 There are about 200 companies that manufacture musical instruments, in this prefecture.

 Most of these musical instruments are especially produced in Hamamatsu City.